 Let’s take up all the questions one by one.

-Number of form fields does count a lot, but not exactly in the way people think.
+The number of form fields does count a lot, but not exactly in the way, people think.

 Conversion rate does vary according to the industries with businesses and technology sector usually getting higher conversion rates.
 Although, the actual results depend on the marketing strategies adopted.

 Some of you must have heard about peak email sending times and social posting times.
-But have you heard about what peak form submission times?
+But have you heard about peak form submission times?
 Yes, they actually exist depending on what is getting submitted.
-Form Logic

-A properly labeled submit button can even double the conversion.
+A properly labelled submit button can even double the conversion.
 Using words like “Submit Request” and “Register Now!” are preferable over plain “Submit”.

 When you submit this form, you’ll be forwarded to the payment processing page.
-You’ll have option to review your order once again before the final payment.
-Wrapping Up
+You’ll have the option to review your order once again before the final payment.

 These messages are really helpful and encourage the consumer to move forward in the process.

 It’s quite evident, now, that keeping in mind all the above points is really important for any Web designer, developer or marketing professional looking to squeeze every last drop of conversion juice through their forms.
-Number of form fields, targeted industry type, form submission time, form logic and the submit button, all matters a lot.
+A number of form fields, targeted industry type, form submission time, form logic and the submit button, all matter a lot.